walles/exactype/README.md

 * Change keyboard layout by swiping left or right with two fingers.
 * Think about splitting the keyboard when wide enough
 * Think about keyboard transparency, especially on phones in landscape mode
+* Add an Activity that helps users enabling / choosing the new keyboard.

+# DONE
+* Create an IME that when selected shows an empty view